Mushroom-Wang/PPE-Visualization/markdowns/credit.md

-This website is developed by [Quan Wang](https://cv.quanwang.website).
+This website is developed by [Quan Wang](https://quanwang.website/).

-We appreciate the funding provided by [Purdue Undergraduate Research Project](https://www.purdue.edu) and the instruction from [Prof. Google](https://www.google.com)
+We appreciate the funding provided by [Office of Undergraduate Research](https://www.purdue.edu/undergrad-research/) and the instruction from [Zhan Pang](https://scholar.google.com/citations?user=mVMQuBwAAAAJ&hl=en)